-- Remote flash update of ISMP processor firmware - Remote server power control (power on and off) and reset - Sending alerts to IBM Director via LAN - Access to embedded Vital Product Data with serial numbers of key components, through IBM Director or a Remote Supervisor Adapter - Generating alerts for voltage threshold exceeded, critical and noncritical temperature threshold exceeded, single and multiple fan failures, power supply failures, hard disk failures, operating system hangs and other conditions - Support for the IBM Interconnect Cable Kit (described below)
+- Remote flash update of ISMP processor firmware - Remote server power control (power on and off) and reset - · Sending alerts to IBM Director via LAN - Access to embedded Vital Product Data with serial numbers of key components, through IBM Director or a Remote Supervisor Adapter - Generating alerts for voltage threshold exceeded, critical and noncritical temperature threshold exceeded, single and multiple fan failures, power supply failures, hard disk failures, operating system hangs and other conditions - Support for the IBM Interconnect Cable Kit (described below)

-6 Each system management product does not support every operating system listed.
+7 Each system management product does not support every operating system listed.

 Given all of these powerful remote management functions, security is essential.
-The Remote Supervisor Adapter includes security features such as password protection, user profiles (up to 12 profiles with the ability to define the level of access rights), a time stamp in the event log of the last logon, and configurable dial-back security to protect the server from unauthorized access.
+The Remote Supervisor Adapters include security features such as SSL (on some servers) password protection, user profiles (up to 12 profiles with the ability to define the level of access rights), LDAP authentication (on some servers), an event log time stamp to record logons, and configurable dial-back security to protect the server from unauthorized access.

-The half-length 32-bit PCI Remote Supervisor Adapter I (standard in some xSeries models, optional in others) adds a dedicated Ethernet controller to the one or two (depending on the model) included with the server, for situations where the operating system is not available-the Remote Supervisor Adapter I Ethernet connection, when combined with the optional external power source will provide limited function even while the server is unplugged.
-This is a level of service and support typically found only on larger IBM systems.
+The half-length 32-bit PCI Remote Supervisor Adapter I (standard in some xSeries models, optional in others) when combined with the optional external power source will run even while the server is unplugged.
+This is a level of service and support traditionally found only on larger IBM systems.
 System alerts can be sent via LAN, pager, serial port (across a modem or null modem) or e-mail (optionally with the event log attached) to designated IT personnel; industry SNMP, DNS, PPP and DHCP standards are supported.

-The enhanced Web client for the Remote Supervisor Adapter I or II includes a new Web interface and an HTML server and allows the administrator to remotely view redirected text and graphics from the server (to see exactly what is happening on the remote systems), and much more.
-The Remote Supervisor Adapter I provides full keyboard and mouse support and video control of the server (with supported Microsoft Windows and Linux operating systems).
-Support includes observing POST (power-on self-test) startup and shutdown sequences as well as all system and operating system error messages-including Windows NT/2000 "blue screen" errors.
+The Remote Supervisor Adapter includes a feature-rich Web interface.
+This interface provides access to systems management functions and allows the administrator to remotely view redirected video from the server, and much more.
+The Remote Supervisor Adapter I provides keyboard and mouse control of the server (with supported Microsoft Windows and Linux operating systems).
+Other functionality includes observing POST (power-on self-test) startup and shutdown sequences as well as all system and operating system error messages-including Windows NT/2000 "blue screen" errors.
 This degree of control over a remote system allows an administrator to better assess the scope of the problem before taking remedial action.